 Agency Buiding #2, 16th Floor

-Minimum Qualifications For this leadership-level position, the ideal candidate has significant law enforcement experience with at least 5 years of supervisory background in a major police department or law enforcement agency.
+Minimum Qualifications Deputy Chief Investigator for the Downstate Region (position is based in either New York City, Hauppauge or Suffern).
+For this leadership-level position, the ideal candidate has significant law enforcement experience with a minimum of 5 years of supervisory background in a major law enforcement entity.
 Candidate must have extensive knowledge of New York State criminal law and procedure and New York State government operations.
-Candidate must be a DCJS-certified police or peace officer.
+Candidates must be a DCJS-certified peace or police officer.
 Bachelor's degree is required.

-Acceptable candidates must also possess the following qualifications: both supervising and conducting confidential, sensitive, and internal investigations, particularly in contracts, procurements, and white-collar crime; managing and coordinating multi-disciplinary investigative teams as well as conducting internal investigations; conducting large-scale, complex organized criminal enterprise investigations; high-level interacting with other major law enforcement agencies; displaying functional knowledge of technical equipment used in law enforcement, as well as adept computer skills (including word processing and spreadsheet proficiency); and can expertly and creatively explore investigatory research avenues of social media, law enforcement databases, electronic and video surveillance, and other forensic-related tools.
+Acceptable candidates must also possess prior experience: (i) supervising and personally conducting confidential, sensitive, and internal investigations, preferably in the area of contracts, procurements, and white-collar crime; (ii) managing and coordinating multi-disciplinary investigative teams; and (iii) interacting on a high-level with other major law enforcement agencies.
+Candidates must also display a knowledge of the relevant technical equipment used in law enforcement investigations as well as strong computer skills including not only word processing and spreadsheet management, but also an ability to expertly and creatively utilize research avenues of social media, law enforcement databases, electronic and video surveillance, and other forensic-related tools.

 This is a Management Confidential position that is appointed by the Inspector General.
+The salary range is $101,403-$128,142 (Grade M-3 equivalent).
 New York State residency is required.